LOOSE-LIPS/loose-lips-2.0/src/routes/blog/jade-parker-acceptance-save-our-scene/index.md

 description: >-
   Jade Parker delivers here a soulful number, made during the lock down.
-I made it during lock down, with all that is going on, the track represents my journey of &quot;Acceptance&quot;.The early breakdown represents the &quot;early breakdown&quot; of this year and the BPM is much slower than I usually work with, that&#39;s to represent the [...]Read More...
+I made it during lock down, with all that is going on, the track represents my journey of "Acceptance".The early breakdown represents the "early breakdown" of this year and the BPM is much slower than I usually work with, that's to represent the [...]Read More...
 published: true
 tags: premiere
 featured: false